There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

 Step 2: Keep the Suit Slim

-Once you’ve got the right kind of suit for wearing a pocket watch, the next step is to make sure it fits properly.
+Not all formal wear is created equal, so once you’ve got the right kind of suit for wearing a pocket watch, and know which formal occasions justify breaking it out, the next step is to make sure the watch fits properly.

 The best way to wear a pocket watch without looking like you’ve dressed up as an old-timey gangster is to make sure your suit fits slim to your body.